To implement and enforce the sanitation and quality standards relative to the food industry through service, education, and regulation.

 All complaints received by NDA are investigated during a "complaint" inspection.

 If violations are found during a routine or complaint inspection that require additional correction, a follow-up inspection is conducted.
 If "critical violations" are found during any inspection, the sanitarian will issue a compliance date that may range from immediately to a day or more.

 If a foodborne illness is confirmed through medical or laboratory testing, the appropriate inspection staff will conduct a specific "foodborne illness investigation."

 Types of Violations

 During an inspection, sanitarians verify that the food establishment is in compliance with applicable rules and regulations pertaining to the type of licensed establishment.
 The inspection report will indicate whether the establishment is "in compliance (IN)" or "out of compliance (OUT)" with the requirement.
-Additional comments on the inspection report will indicate whether the specific requirements were "not observed (NO)" by the inspector or "not applicable (NA)" to the licensed food establishment.
+The inspection report has a “Y” for in compliance and an “N” for out of compliance.

 Information regarding establishment inspections, definitions, and violations cited with short violation descriptions are available to view here.
 On any given day, an establishment could have more or fewer violations than noted here.
 The inspection results may not be representative of the overall food safety of an establishment.
 At the time of the inspection, violations are recorded but are often corrected on-the-spot prior to the inspector leaving the establishment.